Would you not like to work in your own garden office? But how to set up one in your garden to enjoy the bliss of every morning comfort?

-Not only brings a garden office a new, trendy and healthier feel to your daily work, it also can improve your work-life balance, respectively make us understand that really work and life should be the same as opposed to being percieved as different or even opposite experiences.
-It’s just psychologically a much better start to the day taking a walk through the garden to work compared with fighting through the traffic congestions.
+Not only brings a garden office a new, trendy, and healthier feel to your daily work, but it will also improve work-life balance.
+This also, respectively, makes you understand that work and life should be the same as opposed to being perceived as different or even opposite experiences.
+From a psychological standpoint, it’s a better start of the day to take a walk to work through the garden then compared with fighting through the traffic congestions.

 Now what’s really to shedworking, and could this be something for you?
 We will answer some of your questions in the following article.

-As technology improves, many are able to really get a big workload done with a laptop and a WiFi connected broadband connection.
+As technology improves, many are able to really get a big workload done with a laptop and, WiFi-connected broadband connection, a notebook, and chargers.
 Given the time saving and the boost in motivation, your superior at work might be open to suggestions aiming at doing at least a part of the work in your own garden office.
-Also many jobs allow for working from home – at least partially – where you are in a more relaxed atmosphere and can chop the work up in convenient pieces over the weekend.

-For all those homeworkers who already work from home, setting up their own garden office is often connected with some big advantages compared to working in the main house.
-Apart from the question of where to find the space for all the requirements one even more important question is: where to find the necessary concentration and the seclusion needed for constructive work.
+For all you homeworkers who already work from home, setting up your own garden office is often connected with some big advantages compared to working in the main house.
+Apart from the question of where to find the space, tips to plan for all the requirements one even more important question is:

 Summerhouses with terraces can be used to receive business partners, garden offices can be fully insulated to use full time during the year.
 If you want to integrate a toilet, the drainage pipe might probably go to the toilet in the house.
-With proper insulation, heating as well as air-conditioning becomes possible.
+With proper insulation, heating, as well as air-conditioning, it all becomes possible.

 You can customize and personalise your working environment tailor-made to your needs and visions.
 So any compromises over colours, textures, design and style that you had to make in the main house are literally out of the window here.

-Wifi extenders have relatively short ranges of around 30m and you might repeat the extension f.e. with an additional extender in the garden office, if your garden office is further away from the house or if you need to run a smart wifi-connected air filter,
+Wifi extenders have relatively short ranges of around 30m and you might repeat the extension f.e. with an additional extender in the garden office if your garden office is further away from the house or if you need to run a smart wifi-connected air filter,

 The first steps of building a garden office are of course the same as building any other garden building.